Table of Contents

 Vagbhata, Sharangadhara, Shodala, Govind Acharya – Ama, Mridhu, Madhyama, Khara, Dagdha – 5 types

 Various types of Ghritapakas are mentioned by our Acharyas.
 Charaka and Susrutha have mentioned three types namely mridu, madhyama and khara.
 Acharya Harita has mentioned 4 types of Ghritapakas.
 They are chikkana, madhyama, khara and vishoshi.
 Acharya Vaghbata, Sharangadara, Shodala, and Govinda Acharya has mentioned 5 types of Ghritapaka viz. ama, mridu, madhyama, khara, dagdha.Among these, ama, dagdha and vishoshi are therapeutically inactive.

 GHRITAPAKAS AND ITS THERAPEUTIC USES.

-A small quantity of kalka taken out from the Ghrita patra and it is pressed in between the fingers, if it yields large quantity of Ghrita then it is said to be mrdupaka.
+A small quantity of kalka taken out from the Ghrita patra and it is pressed in between the fingers, if it yields a large quantity of Ghrita then it is said to be mrdupaka.

 Used for nasyakarma.

 If kalka does not yield much Ghrita but soft in consistency and can be rolled into a varti, then it is understood that it has attained the madhyama paka.
-In this state of Ghrita kalpana when kalka is put in fire, burns without any crackling sound and kalka still remains soft in consistence and non-sticky due to the complete disappearance of water content.
+In this state of Ghrita kalpana when kalka is put in fire, burns without any crackling sound and kalka still remain soft in consistency and non-sticky due to the complete disappearance of water content.